ParvezAlam-AI/AI-Projects/deepseek-r1 local run/README.md

 📝 **Running the Python Chatbot **
 Once DeepSeek R1 is installed, run the chatbot script:
 powershell
 python deepseek_chat.py

 ✅ Example Chat Session:

-vbnet
-Copy
-Edit
 You: What is DeepSeek R1?
 AI: DeepSeek R1 is a 7-billion parameter transformer model...
 💡 Type "exit" to stop the chat.

 🚀 Happy Chatting!
 🔥 Now you have DeepSeek R1 (7B) running locally—no API, no cloud, just pure AI power! 🔥